 The Company's business is conducted through both short- and long-term contracts with customers.
-Shorter-term contracts, which can increase the volatility of revenues, are driven by changes in market conditions and competition with other pipelines, changing supply sources and volatility in natural gas prices.
-Since the majority of the Company's revenues are related to firm capacity reservation charges, changes in commodity prices and volumes transported do not have as significant an impact on revenues over the short-term.
-However, longer-term demand for capacity may be affected by changes in commodity prices and volumes transported.
-Over the past several years, the weighted average life of contracts has actually trended somewhat higher as customers have exhibited an increased focus in securing longer-term supply and related transport capacity from the supply and market areas served by the Company.
+Shorter-term contracts, both firm and interruptible, tend to have a greater impact on the volatility of revenues.
+Short-term and long-term contracts are affected by changes in market conditions and competition with other pipelines, changing supply sources and volatility in natural gas prices and basis differentials.
+Since the majority of the Company's revenues are related to firm capacity reservation charges, which customers pay whether they utilize their contracted capacity or not, volumes transported do not have as significant an impact on revenues over the short-term.
+However, longer-term demand for capacity may be affected by changes in the customers' actual and anticipated utili zation of their contracted capacity and other factors.